mysrejourney/mkdocs/docs/terraform/work_terraform.md

 }
 ```

-When you run `terraform apply` command. it destroys the existing file first, and then it will create new one.
+When you run `terraform apply` command.
+It destroys the existing file first, and then it will create a new one.

 ![terraform_default.png](../assets/terraform_default.png)

 ***Create first and Destroy then***

-If you want to change this behaviour, you can use lifecycle rules.
+If you want to change this behavior, you can use lifecycle rules.

 ```main.tf
 resource "local_file" "my-file" {